calvbore/zk-hello-world-noir/README.md

 let leaf = hasher([secret, salt]);
 ```

 Then you'll need to figure out the index where the empty elements in the siblings array begin.
+You'll need this variable so that the merkle root calculation can be performed correctly.

 ```
 let mut siblings_num = 0;